 Cash Withdrawals.
 You can use your ATM/Debit Card and PIN at ATMs to obtain cash withdrawals from your designated accounts.
 Withdrawals made at ATMs owned and operated by other entities will be automatically deducted from your designated primary checking account.

 Deposits.
-You cannot use your ATM/Debit Card and PIN to make deposits into your Capital One Bank online checking account.
+You can use your ATM/Debit Card and PIN at Capital One Bank-branded ATMs to make deposits into your designated accounts.

 Transfers Between Your Capital One Accounts.
 You may be able to use your ATM/Debit Card and PIN at ATMs to transfer collected funds between your designated accounts.
 Transfers made at ATMs owned and operated by other entities can only be made between your designated primary checking and savings accounts.
 You may also transfer funds between your Capital One Bank accounts via the telephone, Online Banking, or by establishing an automatic transfer schedule.